ic1618/Microsoft-Project15-ELP/docs/ethical.md

 Transparency helps to mitigate unfairness and allow an AI system to evolve.
 You have to to open about the limitations of the system and know about the behaviour of your system and therefore all our code is open source and can be developed upon in the future.
 We also provide our client with the complete dataset we built that our AI system was trained on.

 #### Accountability

+The structure we put in place to take into account our principles.
+In our project, we are accountable for the system being able to run correctly, and building our system in a correct way and robust way for it to be deployed in the field.
+We are also accountable to keeping all these ethical and responsible AI values in mind when developing our system.